mohammad-fouladgar/laravel-mobile-verification/README.md

 ## Routing

-This package includes the `Fouladgar\MobileVerifier\Http\Controllers\MobileVerificationController` class that contains the necessary logic to send verification token and verify users.
+This package includes the `Fouladgar\MobileVerification\Http\Controllers\MobileVerificationController` class that contains the necessary logic to send verification token and verify users.

 ### Verify